kaviththiranga/ballerina-day-tooling-tutorial/README.md

 * Plugin details page show in-detail instructions for setting up.
 * As explained in plugin description, set ballerina.home config and point it to Ballerina installation director.

+Only stable releases will be available via extensions registry.
+To install other versions (eg: nightlies), please download the plugin from www.ballerina.io/downloads and [use the option to install from file](https://vscode-docs.readthedocs.io/en/stable/extensions/install-extension/#install-a-packaged-extension-vsix).

 #### IntelliJ IDEA (IDEA)

 * Go to Preferences -> Plugins and type “Ballerina” in search box.
 * Then click on  “search in repositories”

+Only stable releases will be available via Plugins registry.
+To install other versions (eg: nightlies), please download the plugin from www.ballerina.io/downloads and [use the option to install from file](https://www.jetbrains.com/help/idea/managing-plugins.html#installing-plugins-from-disk).

 > Which one should I use?